Author: Ameeba

 Conceptual Example Code

-Here’s a conceptual example of how an attacker might exploit this vulnerability.
-The example uses a simple HTTP request to exploit the race condition.
+Here is a conceptual example of how an attacker might exploit this vulnerability using a malicious payload.

 Content-Type: application/json